OverkillGuy/vagrant-ws/README.md

+# Vagrant-ws, a Vagrant-enabled linux workspace

+An attempt at setting up my personal workspace via Vagrant on debian, experimenting with Vagrant for VM, and Ansible/Guix/Nix for machine setup.

+This repo originally was part of my personal config repo = jibyconf, but now lives on its own.

 # Jiby's dev environment playbook

 Configure a Debian machine for development using Ansible playbook.

 Test it on a new Debian bullseye VM via Vagrant, auto-provisioning it.

 Alternatively, a debian-based server deploying gitea via docker is also available in the Vagrant file for more experimentation.

 ## Demo